-- Augmentation of developer testing for interfaces and supplementation of developer testing strategy for interfaces are both used for setting up test cases - The number of interfaces from which to draw upon for the test subset leads to focus on contact and contact less interface including MIFARE interface; Test Applets are used to perform functional testing (API interfaces are tested as well). - The APDU and API interfaces are most significant for the TOE.
-Therefore they are most often used during testing. - Related to the complexity of interfaces the evaluator included repeating of all unit tests, JCTCK tests and Global Platform tests each for one TOE configuration covering all interfaces.
+- Augmentation of developer testing for interfaces and supplementation of developer testing strategy for interfaces are both used for setting up test cases. - The number of interfaces from which to draw upon for the test subset leads to focus on contact and contactless interface including MIFARE interface; Test Applets are used to perform functional testing (API interfaces are tested as well). - Related to the complexity of interfaces the evaluator included repeating of all unit tests, JC-TCK tests and Global Platform tests each for one TOE configuration covering all interfaces. - Repetition of the unit tests, JC-TCK tests and Global Platform tests using the external visible interfaces the independent testing covers all interfaces also the internal ones implicitly. - Other types of interfaces are either covered by the hardware certificate [18] (e. g. electrical interfaces) or are not available (e. g.
+USB) or are implicitly included (e. g. contact less and ISO7816 APDU interface used to implicitly test the programming interfaces by test applets).

-- Repetition of the unit tests, JCTCK tests and Global Platform tests using the external visible interfaces the independent testing covers all interfaces also the internal ones implicitly. - Other types of interfaces are either covered by [15] (e. g.
-Electrical interfaces) or are not available (e. g.
-USB) or are implicitly included (e. g. contact less and ISO7816 APDU Interface used to implicitly test the programming interfaces by test applets). - One stressed feature (BAC functionality) is completely covered by unit tests and additionally tested by the evaluator.
+• One stressed feature (BAC functionality) is completely covered by unit tests and additionally tested by the evaluator.